LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/LiveIntent/Overview.md

 If you have **intents in Intent Builder** already, [see here](https://developers.liveperson.com/intent-builder-overview.html#liveintent) for how to enable them in LiveIntent.

 {: .notice}
-Please see [this guide](https://developers.liveperson.com/intent-builder-liveintent-tips.html) for Tips on using Intent Builder with LiveIntent
+Please see [this guide](https://knowledge.liveperson.com/ai-bots-automation-liveintent-liveintent-tips.html) for tips on using Intent Builder with LiveIntent

 ## Using LiveIntent